-- In partnership with the Head teacher and the SENCo, the Governors are responsible for deciding the school's general policy and approach to meet the students with SEND. - Ensure, through the appraisal process, that the Head teacher sets objectives and priorities in the school development plan, which includes provision for SEND. - Monitor the policy through the school's self-review procedures. - Have oversight of special educational needs provision in the school and ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
-At St Edward's School this role is undertaken by Mrs M Barnett, SEND Governor. - Report annually to parents on the school's policy through the website.
+- In partnership with the Head teacher and the SENCo, the Governors are responsible for deciding the school's general policy and approaches to meet the needs of students with SEND. - Ensure, through the appraisal process, that the Head teacher sets objectives and priorities in the school development plan, which includes provision for SEND. - Monitor the policy through the school's self-review procedures including the Equality Impact Assessment. - Have oversight of special educational needs provision in the school and ensure that the full governing body is kept informed of how the school is meeting its statutory duty.
+At St Edward's School this role is undertaken by Mrs M Barnett, SEND Governor. - Report annually to parents and carers on Publish the school's policy on the schools through the website.